hata/embulk-filter-speedometer/README.md

 ```

 - **active**: running threads
 - **total**: processed bytes.
-This size is calculated based on text data like csv. e.g., boolean value is 4 bytes(true) or 5 bytes(false).
-The default configuration set delimiter as 1 byte and padding for each record as 1 byte.
+This size is calculated based on text data like csv.
+For example, boolean value is 4 bytes(true) or 5 bytes(false).
+The default configuration set a byte for delimiter and a byte padding for each record.
 - **sec**: elapsed time.
-- **speed**: processing bytes per second.
+- **speed**: bytes per second.

 ## Build